bbzzone/Observations/Salesforce/Admin/005_List_View_and_Lightning_Pages.md

 *We can also provide component visibility for the components in the lightning page to make those components visible only for some custom conditions*.

 ### Record Page
 When we open any record it is opened in record page.
 To **edit this page** we need to click on gear icon and a menu will appear from where we have to click edit page to edit the Record page.

+We can also edit or create this page by navigating to **Quick Find Box** and searching for **Lightning App Builder** and creating a new lightning record page and assigning it to a particular object.